Chevrolet Malibu: 2019 mid-cycle refresh

-For the 2020 model year, the base L trim level received standard sixteen-inch aluminum-alloy wheels from the LS trim, replacing the previous sixteen-inch steel wheels with plastic covers.
+For the 2020 model year, the base L trim level received standard 16-inch aluminum-alloy wheels from the LS trim, replacing the previous sixteen-inch steel wheels with plastic covers.
 All trim levels received the eight-inch Chevrolet Infotainment 3 systems as standard equipment, and the previous seven-inch touchscreen unit was discontinued.

 For the 2022 model year, the low-volume L trim was discontinued (as well as on all other Chevrolet vehicles that previously offered the L trim level), demoting the LS trim to base model status.
 The mechanical parking brake was also discontinued, replaced by an electronically operated parking brake on all models.

 For the 2023 model year, the Premier trim was replaced by the 2LT trim, and the LT was no longer fitted with standard leather seats.
-The 2.0-liter engine was discontinued.
+The 2.0-liter engine was also discontinued.

-Chevrolet ended production of the Malibu in North America in November 2024 without a replacement for their market.
+In November 2024, Chevrolet ended production of the Malibu in North America without a replacement for their market.
 The Fairfax Assembly plant in Kansas City, where the Malibu was built, is being retooled to build the Ultium-based second-generation Bolt, while production of the Cadillac XT4 ended in January 2025.
 The Malibu XL is still in production in China.